fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 To manage an invoice overpayment:

-1. Create a new account:
-   - Go to Chart of Accounts
-   - Under "Other current assets", create a new account called "Overpayment received"
+1. First, create a liability account called "Overpayments" in your Chart of Accounts.

-2. Record the overpayment:
+2. When processing the bank transaction with the overpayment:
-   - In the bank account where you received the payment, click on the transaction
-   - Select "Match"
+    - Match the appropriate amount to the original invoice
-   - Choose the invoice and add a line for the difference (overpayment)
+    - Create a second line for the excess amount and categorize it to the "Overpayments" liability account
-   - Assign the category "Overpayment received"

-3. Refund the client:
-   - Pay your client back from the bank account
-   - Select the refund transaction in the bank account
-   - Assign the "Overpayment received" category
+3. When creating a future invoice for this client, you have to do the same, when processing the bank transaction:  Match the appropriate amount to the original invoice
+4. Create a second line with the negative amount(previous overpayment) and categorize it to the "Overpayments" liability account

 This process ensures the overpayment received account reflects a net zero balance.